Vitor Roque

-Vitor Hugo Roque Ferreira (born 28 February 2005), known as Vitor Roque, is a Brazilian footballer who plays as a forward for Brasileirão club Athletico Paranaense.
+Vitor Hugo Roque Ferreira (born 28 February 2005), commonly known as Vitor Roque, is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série A club Palmeiras and the Brazil national team.

 Club career

 Early career

 Born in Timóteo, Minas Gerais, Vitor Roque joined América Mineiro's youth setup at the age of ten, and impressed with the side's youth categories in 2018.
-In March 2019, he signed a youth contract with Cruzeiro, which led América to sue his new club in the State Labour Department; both clubs only reached an agreement in May, with Cruzeiro retaining 65% of the player's economic rights, and América keeping the other 35%.
+In March 2019, he signed a youth contract with Cruzeiro, which led América to sue his new club in the State Labour Department; both clubs only reached an agreement in May, with Cruzeiro retaining 65 per cent of the player's economic rights, and América keeping the other 35 per cent.

 Cruzeiro

 On 25 May 2021, Vitor Roque signed his first professional contract with Cruzeiro.
 He made his professional debut on 12 October; after coming on as a second-half substitute for Bruno José in a 0–0 Série B home draw against Botafogo, he played for 18 minutes before being himself replaced by Keké, with manager Vanderlei Luxemburgo saying that he was "unable to keep the pace" but also "praising for his debut".

 Already a part of the first team for the 2022 season, Vitor Roque scored his first goal on 20 February of that year, netting the club's first in a 2–2 Campeonato Mineiro home draw against Villa Nova.
 Three days later, he scored a brace in a 5–0 away routing over Sergipe in the Copa do Brasil.